 I don’t even realize my phone’s missing until later that evening.
 I’m not even sure where exactly I was robbed.

 The waiter, seeing my nervous fumbles, comes to check on us but I see through him.
 He knows what’s going on, he’s about to record an unpaid bill.
 He has probably seen many people like me that claim to have lost their wallets.
 They feign worry so much that now he is stoic and cynical in the face of truth.
 I tell him I dropped my wallet but everything’s fine because I’ve called a friend and he leaves.
 My dear beautiful now-not-so-nasty-huh?
 Leela is fretted with a bit of rage lurking somewhere in her eyes.
 How could he humiliate me like this?
 I even wore a slutty dress for him!
 Aargh!
-She says can pay half but not before she starts crying and causing a scene.
+She says she can pay half but not before she starts crying and causing a scene.

-People, you have not had a hard situation on your hands (I found this really funny while editing) until you’ve tried to console a sad-angry girl.
+People, you have not had a hard situation on your hands (I found this line really funny while editing) until you’ve tried to console a sad-angry girl.
 You have not lived life until people stare at you in a restaurant thinking how you’re such a dick to your lady and others saying ‘watoto wa siku hizi wameharibika, wanalewa lewa tu’ because they think the girl is drunk.

 Later that night in bed, I died of shame and embarrassment.